-The chart above will guide you through how to steep most loose leaf blends from the softest to strongest types of tea, though you should always check the package for instructions on your exact tea.
+This chart will guide you through how to measure most loose leaf tea blends from the softest to strongest types of tea, though you should always check the package for instructions on your exact tea.
 Also, remember that it’s your cup of tea and your tastebuds matter the most!
 If you prefer your tea stronger, start by adding 1 teaspoon to the recommended amount and increase to taste.
 If you want a lighter cup of tea, use ½ - 1 teaspoon less than the recommended amount.

 Most loose leaf teas are also meant to be re-steeped, as the flavor will change with each steep.
 We recommend re-steeping your leaves 1-3 times so you can get a new experience in every cup and better value out of your loose tea.
 Make sure to reuse your wet leaves within 1-3 hours or the delicate flavor in your leaves will start to break down.

 However, we know that you won’t always be making exactly 8 oz. of tea.
 Sometimes you’ll only want one cup of tea, but what about when you need two cups for you and a friend?
 Or four to six servings in a large teapot?
 Our size guide below covers these variations so you know exactly how much tea to use in every situation.